How to Create a Saddle Stitched Calendar Using Adobe InDesign

 From InDesign, go to File > Export and choose PDF (Print).
 Check with your local print shop before applying your PDF present so that you select the correct profile.
 My printer prefers PDF/X-1a 2001, so this is what my example will use.
 You will also include crop marks and bleeds, which can be added through the Marks and Bleeds tab on the left-hand side.

 After setting up your profile and print options, you may also select ‘View PDF after Exporting’ from the ‘General’ tab so that your PDF opens in Adobe Acrobat Pro.

 Once your PDF is open in Acrobat Pro, go to File > Print and select ‘Booklet’ from the page Sizing and Handling section in the middle of the dialogue box.
 Make sure ‘All’ is selected under the ‘pages to Print section at the top of the dialogue box so that you can preview the printer spreads in the preview pane in the bottom right corner.

 Next, you will need to set the printer destination and the paper type; along with any other print options that your printer has available, such as double-sided printing, which will need to be turned on.
 To do this, first select ‘page Setup’ in the bottom left area.

 Choose your printer and Tabloid/11×17” from the drop down menu and then click ‘Ok’.

 Finally, you can click on the ‘Printer’ button in the bottom left area to adjust your printer’s features such as paper type, print quality, activate double-sided/2-sided printing, and more….
 Once you are done setting up your print options, you can choose to print your calendar by selecting the ‘Print’ button in the bottom right area of the dialogue box.

-This is just an overview of how to create and print a six-month, 16 page spread saddle stitched calendar using Adobe InDesign CC.
-To create a full 12 month calendar, simply add more pages to the page panel and repeat the printing process above.
+This is just an overview for my students on how to create and print a full, 14 page spread saddle stitched calendar using Adobe InDesign CC.